Chamonix Mont-Blanc Valley is committed to protecting the environment:

 40 place de la gare

-The Mont Blanc Express train connects to the SNCF network, to the TGV and the Léman Express (new) from St Gervais-le Fayet station.
+The Mont Blanc Express train is connected to the SNCF network, to the TGV and the Léman Express from St Gervais-le Fayet station.

 Mont Blanc Bus operates the network in the Communauté de Communes de la Vallée de Chamonix-Mont-Blanc: Chamonix Bus.
-It covers villages from Servoz to Vallorcine (Vallorcine only in season).
-The network comprises five year-round lines with additional stops and greater frequency (a bus every 10 minutes at peak times on the main routes) during the high tourist season: 5 extra lines in summer and 7 in winter.
+It covers villages from Servoz to Vallorcine (Vallorcine only during the summer season).
+The network consists of 5 annual lines reinforced with additional services and an increased frequency (one bus every 10 minutes during rush hour on the main roads) during the high touristic season: 5 additional lines in summer and 7 in winter.

 N.B.
 A fare is payable on the Cham’o’Nuit line: €2 per trip.

 The main bus station is located at the Chamonix-Sud bus stop.

 Consult our interactive map for transport and places of interest.

 Known as “Le Mulet” as a nod to the Valley’s history, the town centre shuttle is an urban service that uses compact all-electric vehicles (with capacity for 19 passengers) accessible to persons with reduced mobility.
 The service links up to the main stops on the urban network.